 Researchers and other labour market professionals

 Researchers use NSE information to analyze economic and labour market trends.
 It can also be used to identify the sociodemographic characteristics, occupations, industry, geography and immigration status of NSE workers.

-- The ILO is working to expand the types of non-standard employment to include crowdwork, gig work and remote work.
-These terms will be elaborated on in future insights and/or WorkWords entries as they become available.
+- The ILO is working to expand the definitions of non-standard employment to include crowdwork, gig work and remote work.
+These terms will be elaborated on in future Insights and/or WorkWords entries as they become available.